nodrogluap/OpenDBA/README.md

 ## How do I use this for Oxford Nanopore data?

 Although DBA and this software are very broadly applicable to time series in various domains of study, one of the main motivations for developing an open end DBA implementation is the clustering and consensus analysis of direct RNA data from [Oxford Nanopore Technologies](https://nanoporetech.com/applications/rna-sequencing) devices.
 The raw 4000Hz picoamperage measurements are stored in a dialect of [HDF5](https://www.hdfgroup.org/solutions/hdf5/) files called FAST5.
-A [Julia](https://julialang.org/) script is provided in this repository to extract these data from FAST5 files, and perform two pass adaptive dynamic programming segmentation of the raw signal to reduce the 4000Hz signal to putative electrical current levels for each RMNA (or DNA) base translocated though the nanopore sensor.
+A [Julia](https://julialang.org/) script is provided in this repository to extract these data from FAST5 files, and perform two pass adaptive dynamic programming segmentation of the raw signal to reduce the 4000Hz signal to putative electrical current levels for each RNA (or DNA) base translocated though the nanopore sensor.
 The segmentation algorithm is computationally intensive and slow (a CUDA version is not quite ready for release yet), but minimizes the residual sum of squares for segmenting the specified raw event window, given some known upper limit on the translocation rate and the desire to ignore very short lived outlier measurements.
 It's a nanopore-signal-specific refinement of Justin Wilmert's [Bellman's K-segmentation implementation](http://homepages.spa.umn.edu/~willmert/science/ksegments/).

 Install Julia 1.0+ using [conda](https://github.com/ucvm/synergy/wiki/Using-Conda), then run an interactive Julia interpreter to install the required packages.